neondatabase/neon/docs/rfcs/025-generation-numbers.md

 3. Advertising updated `remote_consistent_lsn` to enable WAL trimming

-Item 1. would mean that some in-place restarts that previously would have resumed service even if the control plane were unavailable, will now not resume service ot users until the control plane is available.
+Item 1. would mean that some in-place restarts that previously would have resumed service even if the control plane were unavailable, will now not resume service to users until the control plane is available.
 We could avoid this by having a timeout on communication with the control plane, and after some timeout, resume service with the node's previous generation (assuming this was persisted to disk).
 However, this is unlikely to be needed as the control plane is already an essential & highly available component.